 Yes.
-Because some health care providers use Social Security numbers as a way to identify medical records, they may need your Social Security number to locate your medical record.
+Because some health care providers use Social Security numbers as a way to identify medical records, they may need your Social Security number to locate your medical record so that they can amend it.
 There is nothing in the HIPAA Privacy Rule or the Social Security Act that prohibits a private provider from engaging in this practice.